gk3000/programming-with-python/docs/001_installing_python.md

 ## Mac

-> We recommend to install Zsh first of all, which is a powerfull CLI framework with tons of available plugins to improve productivity while working in the terminal: https://ohmyz.sh.
+> We recommend to install Zsh first of all, which is a powerful CLI framework with tons of available plugins to improve productivity while working in the terminal: https://ohmyz.sh.
 We are using it and all the videos are done with Zsh as a default terminal shell.

 Install Homebrew first -- https://brew.sh